Study at HUTE

 Graduate School of Education

 Our postgraduate course cultivates pioneers in the field of research in educational theory and practice through specialized and general research in the sciences relating primarily to elementary and middle school practical education.
 We strive to foster the qualities and abilities required of elementary and middle school teachers.
-To this end, roughly 2/3 of all admitted students have at least three years teaching experience.

-Those who have studied for two years or more, obtained the required credits and research guidance, undergone thesis review, and passed the exam will be awarded the masters' degree in School Education or the degree of Master of Education(professional).
+Students who have studied for two years or more, obtained the required credits and research guidance, undergone thesis review, and passed the exam will be awarded the Masters' Degree in School Education or the Degree of Master of Education (professional).

-Joint Graduate School (PhD)
+Joint Graduate School (Ph.D.)

 Research Students

-A research period is between three months to a year, but permission may be granted to extend the research period to up to three years.
+A research period is between three months to a year, but with permission the research period may be extended to up to two years (three years in the case of the Joint Graduate School) in total.
+However, each extension is limited to one year.

-Students of Specific
+Students Enrollment of Specific Subjects

 Special Auditors